-Training wage rates apply to an employee, aged 20 years and above, who is required by his or her contract of service to undertake at least 60 credits a year of an industry training programme for the purposes of becoming qualified for the occupation to which the contract of service relates.
+Training wage rates apply to an employee, aged 20 years and above, who is required by their contract of service to undertake at least 60 credits a year of an industry training program for the purposes of becoming qualified for the occupation to which the contract of service relates.

-The training rate from 1 April 2023 is \$18.16 per hour.
+The training rate from 1 April 2025 is \$18.80 per hour.